nevenaf/parfor_in_c/README.md

 ========

 **Methodology:**
-1. Making a random permuation using a varioation on [Knuth shuffle](https://en.wikipedia.org/wiki/Random_permutation)
+1. Making a random permutation using a variation on [Knuth shuffle](https://en.wikipedia.org/wiki/Random_permutation)
 2. Running a for loop in parallel using fork function
 3. Using pipe to send a result from a child to a parent